As South Sudanese refugees arrive in Uganda bus after rattling bus, they reach a new, unwanted home — but it’s the best option they have.

 Women and children have been affected the most.

-Here in northern Uganda, 86 percent of the refugees are women and children.
+Here in northern Uganda, 86% of the refugees are women and children.

 As refugees step off the buses, they enter a medical tent.
 They’re pricked with needles — immunized against polio, tetanus, and measles.